 \subsection{Classification Based on Spectrum Analysis}

-We selected the top 14 blocking cards from the Amazon marketplace following its internal recommendation system.
-Each vendor claims on its website that the card implements RFID protection and, in particular, the NFC communication protection (i.e., operating frequency at $13.56$MHz, or HF RFID).
+Following its internal recommendation system, we selected and bought the top 14 blocking cards from the Amazon marketplace.
+Each vendor claims on its website that the card implements RFID protection, particularly NFC communication protection (i.e., the operating frequency at $13.56$MHz, or HF RFID).
 Considering our $14$ blocking cards, we have no information on their internal design from the vendors, except for one of them being classified as active.
 Hence, we position each blocking card at about $4$cm from an~\ac{nfc} reader and record the emitted signal through a power spectrum analyzer (this distance is empirically identified to prevent saturation issues on the spectrum analyzer side).
 The recording is carried out with and without the~\ac{nfc} reader activated.
 In this way, we can discriminate between a continuously emitting active blocking card and a passive one.
 The analysis of the power spectrum of the signal generated by the blocking card allows inferring its internal design: reactive blocking cards generate noise only when there is an \ac{em} field; active blocking cards continuously generate noise, even without a \ac{rf} field, being battery powered; shielding blocking cards shield the communication, relying on the Faraday principle.
 Considering our $14$ blocking cards, we find that: \begin{itemize} \item $10$ are reactive.
-This is confirmed by the power level of the spectrum which is low in the absence of a smart card and high in the presence of a smart card. \item $1$ is reactive, despite being sold as an active one. \item $3$ implement a shielding strategy. \end{itemize}
+This is confirmed by the power level of the spectrum, which is low in the absence of a smart card and high in the presence of a smart card. \item $1$ is reactive, despite being sold as active. \item $3$ implement a shielding strategy. \end{itemize}